-Everyone knows the money is one of the most common reasons people get divorced but why?
+Everyone knows that money is one of the most common reasons people get divorced but why?

-These are conversations that should be had before get married.
+These are conversations that should be had before getting married.
 Once you have this one figured out, a lot of things are going to be smooth sailing.